elvisoliveira/SampleManagedConfigurationAPI/README.md

   - `managed_configuration_url`: The URL of the configuration file.
   - `managed_configuration_hash`: A version control hash.
 This example uses a SHA-1 hash generated with `sha1sum sample.json`, but any valid string is acceptable.

 Chromium stores the hash along with the fetched contents and will only request a new configuration file if the hash changes.
+[Reference on Source Code](https://github.com/chromium/chromium/blob/4b1b2ae75541695d0821e0754e95021f87a90ad8/chrome/browser/device_api/managed_configuration_api.cc#L263).

 #### 2. Apply the Policy
 Save the JSON configuration in the appropriate directory for your operating system (paths may vary):